“ASCII Armor” #

 with the regular base64

-commandline tool yields the same data:
+commandline tool yields the same data as rsop’s ASCII armored encoding (see above):

 $ cat alice.pub.pgp | base64